 Semester III-VI

-Course Code
+CourseCode РНУ320

-Course Title Practical Training
+CourseTitle Practical Training

-Type of course Ability Enhancement Course
+Typeof course Practical

-L T P 0 0 72
+LTP 0 0 72

 Credits NC

-Course NA
+Courseprerequisite NA

-prerequisite

-Course The course would develop soft skills of students, scientific aptitude, critical
+Course The course would develop soft skills of students, scientific aptitude,

-Objective thinking, writing and research presentation.
+Objective (CO) critical thinking, writing and research presentation.

-Course Outcomes The students will be able to:
+Course outcomes The students will be able to:

-1. Investigate various practical aspects related to the chemistry, Physics, mathematics and computers.
+1. Investigate various practical aspects related to the chemistry, Physics,

+mathematics and computers.

-5 Appreciate the literature and its relevance to his/her topic of interest how to write a report on a given topic.
-Technical write and presentation on a given topic of training
+2. Appreciate the literature and its relevance to his/her topic of interest

+how to write a report on a given topic.

-Š 5.
-Teeninear write and presentation on a given topic of training
+3. Technical write and presentation on a given topic of training

-- Practical training of 72 hours (Non credit based) have been included in course curriculum of B.Sc Non Medical: : Students have to complete their practical training in 3 year degree tenure and have to be evaluated on the basis of final submission of report and presentation before the Departmental Committee. - For report compilation, Student will contact the respective mentors/practical training coordinator at allocated schedule to: - Conduct the literature survey of the topic/project allotted. - Prepare a detail report in consultation with mentor.
+Practical training of 72 hours (Non credit based ) have been included in course curriculum of B.Sc Non Medical: : Students have to complete their practical training in 3 year degree tenure and have to be evaluated on the basis of final submission of report and presentation before the Departmental Committee .

+- □ For report compilation: Student will contact the respective mentors/practical training coordinator at allocated schedule to: - □ Conduct the literature survey of the topic/project allotted. - □ Prepare a detail report in consultation with mentor.